 I will be performing with the New England Philharmonic at the Tsai Performance Center at Boston University on Saturday October 28 at 8:00pm.

 I was born in December 1964, which places me squarely on the cusp between the "baby boomers" and "generation X".
 I grew up in Corning, NY, where I graduated as salutatorian of Corning-Painted Post East High School in 1983.
 I earned two bachelor of science (S.B.) degrees from MIT, one in chemical engineering (1987) and one in biology (1988).

 After college, I worked for five years as a chemical process engineer for Advanced Magnetics, and then eight years as a software engineer and operations manager for several startup companies.
 I started my teaching career in 2003.

 I married my wife Nancy (a fellow MIT graduate) in 1996, and we went to Antarctica on our honeymoon.
 We have two daughters, Margaret & Laura.

 My primary interests outside of school are music and dance.
-I play viola with Symphony by the Sea and the New England Philharmonic and I sing with the North Cambridge Family Opera Company.
-I am the dance foreman (teacher) for two morris dance teams: Red Herring Morris, an adult team, and Banbury Cross Morris, a children's team (age 9 through high school).
-I have a wide range of other hobbies and interests as well, including caving, scuba diving, coffee roasting, locksmithing, LARPs/roleplaying games, bicycling, travel, amateur radio, camping & hiking, computers, photography, community theater, trains, skiing, and coins.
+I play viola with Symphony by the Sea and the New England Philharmonic and I am the dance foreman (teacher) for two morris dance teams: Red Herring Morris, an adult team, and Banbury Cross Morris, a children's team (age 9 through high school).
+I have a wide range of other hobbies and interests as well, including caving, scuba diving, coffee roasting, locksmithing, LARPs/roleplaying games, bicycling, travel, amateur radio, camping & hiking, computers, photography, community theater, skiing, trains, and coin collecting.